 Finally, what drives an inflation can be complex, and there is no simple, monocausal explanation.
 Often inflations are a cost-push phenomenon, in which

 (1) workers or unions demand higher wages and businesses agree to these increases and/orSo inflation might be driven by demand for higher wages or supply-side factors.
-Hence broad money supply growth rates rise in an endogenous money world which generally accommodates the demand for credit, but this rise can precede further price increases because businesses will generally raise mark-up prices to maintain profit margins at a later time, given that most firms engage in time-dependent reviews and changes of their prices at regular intervals.
+Hence broad money supply growth rates rise in an endogenous money world which generally accommodates the demand for credit, but this rise precedes further price increases because businesses will generally raise mark-up prices to maintain profit margins at a later time, given that most firms engage in time-dependent reviews and changes of their prices at regular intervals.
 In extreme situations, a wage–price spiral might break out: this involves the same process as above but in a vicious circle.

-(2) prices of other factor inputs rise, then businesses will need to obtain higher levels of credit from banks.
+(2) prices of other factor inputs rise, and then businesses will need to obtain higher levels of credit from banks.